 Are Unisa exams multiple choice?

-The examination paper is a CLOSED-BOOK paper with about 60% multiple choice questions and 40% written questions.
-The type of questions are similar (take note not the same) to those in unisa assignments.
+The examination paper is a CLOSED-BOOK paper with about 60% multiple-choice questions and 40% written questions.
+The type of questions is similar (take note not the same) to those in Unisa assignments.

 Are Unisa exams open book?

 Unisa’s open-book exam option is one of the methods in the university’s assessment policy that had been approved by all the relevant stakeholders.

 How do I download my exam paper at Unisa?

 You can download the examination question paper from the landing page of myUnisa.
 Click on the link.
 Log in with your student number and myUnisa password.
 Find your module code and download your exam question paper.

 What happens if I fail a Unisa exam?